redhat-developer/vscode-openshift-tools/README.md

 A Visual Studio Code extension for interacting with Red Hat OpenShift using a local instance of OpenShift clusters providing a streamlined developer experience.
 This extension is currently in Preview Mode and supports only Java and Node.js components.
 We will be supporting other languages in the future releases.

 To run the instance of OpenShift cluster locally, developers can use [minishift](https://github.com/minishift/minishift/releases) / [CDK](https://developers.redhat.com/products/cdk/download/).
-Currently all clusters are supported, but with some limitations for OpenShift Online Pro where additional storage might be required to create more that two components.
+Currently all clusters are supported, but with some limitations for OpenShift Online Pro where additional storage might be required to create more than two components.

 ## Commands and features